What Is Shopify & How To Use Shopify In 2022

 With so many support options available to you, you’ll never have to go it on your own.
 When you run into a problem, contact support.
-You’ll receive a response within a short period of time.
-And if it isn’t a dramatic fix, it won’t cost you anything at all.
+If it isn’t a dramatic fix, it won’t cost you anything at all.

-Shopify’s Marketplace is packed with a whopping 1500+ add-ons.
+Shopify’s Marketplace is packed with a whopping 3,500+ add-ons.
 Because Shopify comes relatively light out-of-the-box, you’ll likely need to add a few integrations like shipping software, payment gateways, or email marketing software.
-But with so many add-ons to choose from, you’re certain to find the extensions you need.
+But with so many add-ons to choose from, you’re sure to find the extensions you need.
 You can even find some great free Shopify apps that will improve your store’s look and function without costing you a dime.

-In particular, you should look into incorporating a shipping software to beef up your order processing.
-Take a look at my top recommendations for shipping software, or look at my abbreviated version below:
+In particular, you should look into incorporating shipping software to beef up your order processing.
+Take a look at our top recommendations for shipping software, or look at the abbreviated version below:

 - ShipStation: ShipStation is arguably the best-known shipping software on the market.
 It integrates with nearly all of the most popular shopping carts and marketing software, and it’s relatively affordable.
-Once again, for the full details, look at ShipStation’s page in Shopify’s Marketplace and take a look at our ShipStation review to learn more about this eCommerce shipping option.
+Take a look at our ShipStation review to learn more about this eCommerce shipping option.

 Other Ways To Make The Most Of Shopify

-- Shopify Shipping: Shopify’s brand new shipping modules allows you to integrate with major shipping carriers in order to calculate real-time shipping rates.
+- Shopify Shipping: Shopify’s shipping module allows you to integrate with major shipping carriers to calculate real-time shipping rates.
 You can purchase and print shipping labels directly from your admin panel.
-You should note that this shipping module does not let you display calculated rates in your customers’ shopping carts.
-Our full explanation of Shopping Shipping provides more information.
+With Shopify Shipping, you can even display calculated rates in your customers’ shopping carts.
+Our full explanation of Shopify Shipping provides more information.

-- Dropshipping Apps: Shopify allows you to integrate with a handful of dropshipping applications, including Ordoro and Oberlo.
+- Dropshipping Apps: Shopify allows you to integrate with a handful of dropshipping applications, including a popular option called Oberlo.
 I have seen numerous reports of success with these applications in combination with Shopify.

-- Mobile Management: Shopify offers a mobile app, which lets you manage your store from anywhere.
+- Mobile Management: Shopify offers mobile apps for Android and iOS that will let you manage your store from anywhere.

-- Integrations With Amazon & eBay: Connect your Shopify account with two of the internet’s biggest marketplaces.
-Process orders from all of your sales channels in Shopify.
-It should be noted that while we’re glad Shopify has bothered to create these integrations, they have not garnered good reviews with Shopify’s user base.
-Read our article on the two integrations to learn more.
+- Integrations With Amazon & eBay: Connect your Shopify account with two of the internet’s biggest marketplaces, and process orders from all of your sales channels in Shopify.
+It should be noted that while we’re glad Shopify and eBay have created these integrations, they have not garnered good reviews with Shopify’s user base.
+To know more, check out our post about Amazon and eBay integrations with Shopify.

-If you’re considering Shopify, take the first step to getting started and sign up for their 14-day free trial.
-You won’t have to enter any credit card information to access the trial; they’ll just need you to submit contact information and answer a few questions about your business.
+If you’re considering Shopify, take the first step to get started and sign up for the 14-day free trial.
+You won’t have to enter any credit card information to access the trial; you will just need to submit contact information and answer a few questions about your business.

 During your trial, make sure to test every aspect of Shopify’s software.
 Add products, create marketing campaigns, change your storefront design, and add on an application or two.
 Make sure Shopify can handle all of your daily operations.
-Look for any advanced features you may need, like filtered search, abandoned cart notifications, and pop-up promos, so you can see how those additional expenses will fit into your budget.
+Look for any advanced features you may need, such as filtered search, abandoned cart notifications, and pop-up promos, so you can see how those additional expenses will fit into your budget.

 Once you’re sure Shopify is the right choice for you, choose your appropriate pricing plan and read our step-by-step guide on how to set up a Shopify store and start selling online.

-Shopify is an excellent shopping cart for many merchants.
-Its easy to use interface, reasonable pricing model, and beautiful themes make it one of our favorite eCommerce solutions, and we recommend it frequently to readers.
+Shopify is an excellent shopping cart for many online sellers.
+Its easy-to-use interface, reasonable pricing model, and beautiful themes make it one of our favorite eCommerce solutions, and we recommend it frequently to readers.